-A properly loaded vehicle will perform better and handle more safely.
 Distribute your cargo evenly from side-to-side and front-to-back.
-Store heavier items as centrally as possible.
+Store heavier items on or close to the floor.
 Lighter items may be stored in cabinets and drawers.
-Luggage or similar cargo transported inside your camping trailer should be secured to prevent them from causing damage in case of a sudden stop or accident.
-Remember to leave space and weight allowance for souvenirs or other items you may purchase during your travels.
-If your unit is not overloaded, you will conserve gasoline and prevent excessive wear on your tow vehicle's automotive system.
+A properly-loaded unit will handle more safely.
+You also will conserve gasoline and prevent excessive wear on your tow vehicle's automotive system if the unit is not overloaded.